 Using social media after the accident

-Insurance carriers or the at-fault party in a lawsuit will use any tools at their disposal to cast doubt on the severity of your injury— and that includes anything you post on outlets like Facebook, Twitter, Instagram, etc. Seemingly innocent photos may be taken out of context to make a case that you aren’t actually injured, and anything you post about the accident could be taken out of context to hurt your claim.
+Insurance carriers or the at-fault party in a lawsuit will use any tools at their disposal to cast doubt on the severity of your injury—and that includes anything you post on outlets like Facebook, Twitter, Instagram, etc. Why you need to be careful using social media after a virginia car accident becomes especially clear when you consider that seemingly innocent photos may be taken out of context to make a case that you aren’t actually injured.
+Additionally, anything you post about the accident could be misconstrued and used against you, potentially hurting your claim.

 Waiting too long to take legal action